oracle-livelabs/apex/employee-onboarding/3-create-app/3-create-app.md

   ![New Navigation Menu list entry](images/nav-menu4.png "" )

-6. Click on the **Application ID** to go back to the Application homepage.
+6. Click on the **Application ID** to go back to the Application Home page.

   ![New Navigation Menu list entry](images/nav-menu7.png "" )